 - If you find that the water no longer beads off the surface of your turnout, re-waterproof your blanket to add durable water repellency and revitalize breathability.

-One of the most frequently asked questions received has to do with blanket weight.
-More specifically, horse owners want to know which weight blanket to use for certain temperatures.
+One of the most frequently asked questions we receive has to do with blanket weight.
+More specifically, horse owners want to know which blanket weight to use for certain temperatures.
 This is a tough question to answer because every horse is different, but here is a chart to serve as a starting point.

-This list does not take into consideration wind chill or precipitation so you will need to factor those into your decision.
+This list does not take into consideration wind chill or precipitation, so you will need to factor those into your decision.
 This is particularly important for horses who are clipped and/or live outside.
-You will also need to take into account your horse’s body condition; thinner horses may require warmer blankets.
+You will also need to take into account your horse’s body condition; thinner horses may require warmer blankets, for example.

-In general, you want to keep your horse warm, but you don’t want him to sweat.
+In general, you want to keep your horse warm, but you don’t want them to sweat.